fcurti/grunt-app-recursive-concatenate-files/readme.md

 Run `grunt compose --verbose --debug --stack` to run compose task only.

-Run `grunt uglify --verbose --debug --stack` to run compose task only.
+Run `grunt uglify --verbose --debug --stack` to run uglify task only.

 Run `grunt --path=b --path=a/a1 --verbose --debug --stack` to run Grunt considering only specific path(s).